wgmods/Mods-API-Documentation/docs/PythonAPI/Classes/_Modernization.md

 - type - str
 - slotNumber - int
-- iconPath - path to icon, string
+- iconPath - path to icon, str

 #### Note
 *Will be able from client version 13.5 !*